London Borough of Enfield: Sport and recreation

-The main swimming club in the borough is Enfield Swim Squad, which was created from an amalgamation of Edmonton Phoenix S.C. and Griffins S.C. of Enfield.

-Futsal is also played in the area with Futsal Club Enfield who were founded in 2007 playing in the National Futsal League Premiership South Division for 2019/20.

 Gaelic Football is also played in the area.
-The club North London Shamrocks play at Enfield Playing Fields.

 Enfield Phoenix is the local basketball club with teams playing in the National League and the Central London League.
-The team play at the Edmonton Leisure Centre, Edmonton Green with seating for 400 spectators.

 Theatre goers are catered for by the Intimate Theatre, the Millfield Theatre, the Dugdale Centre and the Chickenshed Theatre Company, with amateur and professional shows, dance pieces, musicals and live music on show.
 Amateur dramatic companies include Saint Monica's Players, The Capel Players and The London Pantomimers.
 Talkies Community Cinema screens British Independent and specialist films in a range of venues across the borough.

 Tottenham Hotspur Football Club's new training ground is located in Enfield at Bulls Cross.

 Enfield is the home to the annual Livestock Music Festival.
-It is also home to Cheerleading squads- Sapphire Elite Cheerleaders, North London Wildcats and Enfield Blaze All-star Cheerleaders.

 Croquet is played at Enfield Croquet Club in Bush Hill Park.

 The first international branch of the WWE Performance Center was opened in Enfield's Great Cambridge Industrial Estate on 11 January 2019.
 The center is used by the WWE as a professional wrestling school to train potential future wrestlers from across the globe, as well as a training centre for current WWE wrestlers.